niallpcarroll/musical-hangman/README.md

 #### Lighthouse
 Lighthouse is a tool created by Google to test a website's performance, accessibility, best practices, SEO and qualification as a progressive web application.

 It gives scores on the usability of the website.
-Tests were carried out for the Home, Gallery and Contact pages for the mobile version and the desktop version.
-Overall the scores for desktop devices are good, but performance is weaker for mobile devices, most likely due to some images being larger than necessary.
+Tests were carried out for the mobile version and the desktop version.
+Overall the scores are good, but performance is lacking, particularly for mobile devices - this could likely be improved in a future deployment by resizing images.

 **The scores for a desktop device:**